Portland Food Bank

 We are grateful for our following other partnerships:

 Country Roads Community Health Center: The Food Bank purchases the monthly “Good Food Boxes” from the CRCHC for our clients.
 The boxes are filled with fresh fruits and vegetables.
-These boxes are available on the third Tuesday of the month.
+These boxes are available on the third Tuesday of the month, and now that the Food Bank has moved inside the CHCHC building, these boxes can be picked up at the same location as the Food Bank.

 Community Clothing Cooperative: Upon their visit at the Food Bank, our clients are encouraged to select any clothes they might need courtesy of the Community Clothing Cooperative.
 Throughout the year, the Co-op also makes generous monetary donations to the Food Bank from their clothing sales income.